 Lastly, working from home does not interfere with the employer's duty of care.
 In the event of working from home, the home workplace is considered to be the workplace within the meaning of Article 1 paragraph 3 under g of the Working Conditions Act (Arbeidsomstandighedenwet).
 Therefore, even if the employee works from home, the employer must ensure a safe and healthy workplace.
 However, employers are in that case subject to an alleviated regime, because working from home can be seen as 'place-independent work', as a result of which certain occupational health and safety obligations do not apply to the employer.
 Though, the employer must always ensure an ergonomic workplace.
 The costs incurred for the benefit of an ergonomically designed workplace may not be at the expense of the employee.
 This remains unchanged on the basis of the proposed wording of the Act.

 The legislative proposal had been open for internet consultation until 18 December 2020.
 Interested parties had the possibility to respond to the proposal and 23 responses have been submitted.
 The submitted responses will be assessed and may eventually lead to an amendment of the legislative proposal.

 Klaas WiersmaPartner Attorney at law

-Klaas Wiersma, attorney at law, is a member of the Employment & Benefits practice group.
-He has over 19 years’ all-round experience in employment law, with a particular focus on the employment aspects of, mostly international, M&A-deals, co-determination procedures, restructurings and collective dismissals, and cross-border employment.T: +31 20 578 59 60 E: email@example.com
+Klaas Wiersma, attorney at law, is the chairman of the Employment & Benefits practice group in the Netherlands.
+He has over 20 years’ all-round experience in employment law, with a particular focus on the employment aspects of, mostly international, M&A-deals, co-determination procedures, restructurings and collective dismissals, and cross-border employment.T: +31 20 578 59 60 E: firstname.lastname@example.org